Emily Webley-Smith

 Emily Webley-Smith (born 14 July 1984) is a British professional tennis player.

 She has a career-high WTA singles ranking of No. 240, achieved on 7 November 2011.
 She also has a best WTA doubles ranking of No. 113, set on 2 November 2015.
-Webley-Smith has won four singles titles and 26 doubles titles on the ITF Circuit.
-She has also reached the second round of her home Grand Slam, Wimbledon, on one occasion in 2004.
+Webley-Smith has won four singles and twenty-seven doubles titles on the ITF Women's Circuit.
+She has also reached the second round of her home Grand Slam event, Wimbledon, on one occasion in 2004.

 Personal life

 Emily Webley-Smith was born in 1984 in Thornbury, Avon, which is now in South Gloucestershire.
 Her mother, Jane, is a PE teacher and her father, Mike, an amateur footballer and cricketer.
 She also has a sister named Hannah.
 Her first introduction to tennis was playing swingball in her garden and in the cricket grounds where her father was the club captain.
-She is coached by Jeremy Bates.

 Webley-Smith plays right-handed with a two-handed backhand.
-Her favorite surface is grass.
+Her favourite surface is grass.

 In her spare time of late, she plays on the touchtennis tour against amateurs and other professional tennis players for fun.
 Her highest ranking was No. 2 in 2011.
+Webley-Smith also has her own column in the magazine tennishead in which she often covers the financial aspects of being a mid- to low ranked tour player.